 Typically, testosterone decreases as you age — particularly in people assigned male at birth.
 For some people, these levels can become too low and cause unwanted effects that have them looking for ways to increase their testosterone levels.

-There may be certain lifestyle changes to help increase testosterone levels, like adding resistance exercise and losing weight.
+There may be certain lifestyle changes to help increase testosterone levels, such as adding resistance exercise and losing weight.

 Research indicates that resistance exercise, such as lifting weights, is related to temporary increases in testosterone levels.

-An older 1999 study suggests that testosterone increases after heavy resistance training are typically much higher in younger men than older men — and overall don’t appear to greatly increase your overall testosterone levels.
+An older 1999 study suggests that testosterone increases after heavy resistance training are typically much higher in younger than older people assigned male at birth — and overall don’t appear to greatly increase your overall testosterone levels.

 Exercise, especially cardiovascular exercise, can contribute to weight loss, which can help to increase levels of testosterone.